 Golf cart security is important as long as there are thieves willing to jack your cart.
 And it’s really not that difficult for a thief to steal your golf cart and get away with it either, especially if you live in a golf cart community.

-Think about it, there’s no breaking in involved, a quick hot wire will get it started, and next thing you know your cart is on eBay about to be sold to the highest bidder.
-Unless your cart really stands out in a crowd it is unlikely that any witnesses will be able to pick it out of a line-up.
+Think about it, there’s no breaking-in involved, a quick hot wire will get it started, and the next thing you know your cart is on eBay about to be sold to the highest bidder.
+Unless your cart really stands out in a crowd it’s unlikely that any witnesses will be able to pick it out of a line-up.

 If it’s not registered as a motor vehicle and there’s no VIN to identify your cart with then your golf cart could be sold and no one would ever question the legitimacy of the sale.

 The easiest thing you can do for peace of mind is to get full coverage golf cart insurance.
 It’s not that expensive and you’ll be happy you have it if your cart ever turns up missing.

 As useful as golf cart insurance is, there are other ways to be proactive when it comes to your golf cart security.
 If you’ve spent years customizing your one-of-a-kind golf cart you won’t be able to recoup your blood, sweat, and tears with a check from the insurance company.
 So it’s best to consider your options when it comes to protecting your golf cart.

 Here are some golf cart security tips you can use to harden your defenses:

 1. Get a Unique Key Made